sictweb/dps945/notes/pwa-localize-internationalize.md

 The MO:VES app is primarily for *content* delivery and presentation.

 However, a part of the user interface - the app "shell" and pages that require user interaction (e.g. login) will need to be localized.
-Use a React-friendly te

 <br>